syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/toolbar.md

 ## Custom Toolbar

 The PDF Viewer provides API for user interactions options provided in it's built-in toolbar.
-Using this we can create our own User Interface for toolbar actions in application level by hiding the default toolbar.
+Using this we can create our own User Interface for toolbar actions in application level by hiding the built-in toolbar.
 The following steps are used to create the custom toolbar for PDF Viewer,

 **Step 1:** Follow the steps provided in the [link](https://ej2.syncfusion.com/aspnetmvc/documentation/pdfviewer/getting-started/) to create simple PDF Viewer sample.